-By October 1, 2019, the council would also have to establish a schedule for submission of asset management plans for water, sewer, and stormwater agencies and asset owners.
+By October 1, 2019, the council would also have to establish a schedule for submission of asset management plans for drinking water, wastewater, and stormwater agencies and asset owners.
 The schedule would include:

-- Each water, sewer, and stormwater agency and asset owner must submit an asset management plan to the council beginning October 1, 2020.
+- Each drinking water, wastewater, and stormwater agency and asset owner must submit an asset management plan to the council beginning October 1, 2020.
 The plans must cover and be valid for at least three years and must be consistent with the asset management template provided by the council. - The council must review each asset management plan within six months of its submission.
-As part of its review, the council would compare submitted plans to the minimal requirements provided by the bill and by the council's template. - If the council determines that a submitted plan does not meet the minimal standards and the DEQ agrees, the submitting entity would have six months to submit an acceptable asset management plan. - Approved asset management plans must be implemented by October 1, 2024.
+As part of its review, the council would compare submitted plans to the minimal requirements provided by the bill and by the council's template. - If the council determines that a submitted plan does not meet the minimal standards and the DEQ agrees, the submitting entity would have six months to submit an acceptable asset management plan.

+• Approved asset management plans must be implemented by October 1, 2024.

-Each water, sewer, and stormwater agency and asset owner would have to report to the council annually on how its capital improvement plans are meeting its investment goals.
-State funding could be proved to water, sewer, and stormwater agencies and asset owners to implement the provisions of the bill at a cost-share determined by the council.
-The DEQ and each drinking water, sewer, and stormwater agency and asset owner would have to keep records of all work performed and funds expended.
+Each drinking water, wastewater, and stormwater agency and asset owner would have to report to the council annually on how its capital improvement plans are meeting its investment goals.
+State funding could be proved to drinking water, wastewater, and stormwater agencies and asset owners to implement the provisions of the bill at a cost-share determined by the council.
+The DEQ and each drinking water, wastewater, and stormwater agency and asset owner would have to keep records of all work performed and funds expended.